CharlesShi12/RecommendationSystems/README.md

 # Future Improvements
 Music Recommendation System:
 This type of recommendation system isn't the best for practicality.
-For instance, not that many people will have playlists with over fifty songs they dislike.
+For instance, not that many people will have playlists with over seventy songs they dislike.
 It may very inconvenient for users.
 Therefore, I could use other alternative methods of recommending songs for people such as collaborative filtering, however, from a learning perspective, this project taught me a lot.

 Movie Recommendation System:
 Even though I only inputted sci-fi and action-adventure movies, I noticed there were a couple of comedy and romance movies that this movie recommendation system suggested for me.
 Sci-fi and action-adventure seem to be the opposite of comedy and romance, so I could perhaps add a function where I look at the genres of each movie and recommend movies that are closely related to sci-fi and action-adventure.
 This could be done by splitting the types of genres in the 'genres' column of my DataFrame and putting those genres in an array (ex. [‘Drama’, ‘Mystery’, ‘War’]).
 Then you could loop through each movie’s genres array and keep the sci-fi genres, action-adventure genres, and genres that are related to either sci-fi or action-adventure.
 I could also use other ways to build recommendation systems such as cosine similarity.